 Position.
-The CBHTF identifies the need for the state, local school districts, and schools to adopt student seclusion and restraint policy and practices guidelines, including a requirement for all local school districts and schools to adopt and implement effective plans of action.
-The CBHTF expresses its commitment to advance the adoption and implementation of previously studied seclusion and restraint guidelines that adapt and incorporate national best-practice standards.
-These guidelines move schools forward in securing the safety and wellbeing of students and school staff, ensuring effective yet flexible expressions of best practices, eliminating the prospects of student or staff harm, coordinating data reporting, and reducing unnecessary legal exposure.
+The CBHTF identifies the need for the state, local school districts, and schools to adopt student seclusion and restraint policies and practices, including a requirement for all local school districts and schools to adopt and implement effective plans of action.
+The CBHTF expresses its commitment to advance the adoption and implementation of previously studied seclusion and restraint policies and practices that adapt and incorporate national best-practice standards.
+These policies and practices move schools forward in securing the safety and wellbeing of students and school staff, ensuring effective yet flexible expressions of best practices, eliminating the prospects of student or staff harm, coordinating data reporting, and reducing unnecessary legal exposure.

-The CBHTF affirms the validity of the previous work, conducted by the state Seclusion and Restraint Task Force, to develop these effective best-practice guidelines.
-The CBHTF seeks to find the most appropriate mechanism that ensures the ultimate adoption and implementation of these guidelines, including consideration of incremental competitive deployment grants, legislative mandate, established school improvement or compliance rules, or other means of effective adoption.
+The CBHTF affirms the validity of the previous work, conducted by the state Seclusion and Restraint Task Force, to develop these effective best-practice policies and practices The CBHTF seeks to find the most appropriate mechanism that ensures the ultimate adoption and implementation of these policies and practices, including consideration of legislative mandate, established school improvement or compliance rules, or other means of effective adoption.

-The CBHTF differs with the assessment of some opponents of any state seclusion and restraint guidelines who assert, under the pretext of local control, that current federal reporting requirements constitute a sufficient policy response.
-The CBHTF asserts that clear rules or guidelines of conduct are required to appropriately manage student behavior and staff interventions, ensuring the safety and security of students and the establishment of a healthy learning environment.
+The CBHTF differs with the assessment of some opponents of any state seclusion and restraint policies and practices who assert, under the pretext of local control, that current federal reporting requirements constitute a sufficient policy response.
+The CBHTF asserts that clear rules or policies of conduct are required to appropriately manage student behavior and staff interventions, ensuring the safety and security of students and staff and the establishment of a healthy learning environment.
 The CBHTF is mindful of previous, unsuccessful attempts to achieve a resolution of this matter and the existence of persistent resistance.
 Nevertheless, the CBHTF perceives a clear need and expresses its commitment to move forward with interim steps to achieve incremental implementation among selective school sites that support such an effort.